 Important:

-• Your organisation's principal authority or authorisation administrator manage who can act on their behalf.
+- Authorisation is managed internally.
+Only your organisation's principal authority or authorisation administrator can manage who can act on your organisation’s behalf.

-• WGEA cannot add, remove or edit a user's access to the Employer Portal.
+- WGEA cannot add, remove or edit user access to the Employer Portal.

-• We recommend organisations have multiple reporting contacts with Employer Portal access.
+- We recommend having multiple reporting contacts with Employer Portal access to avoid disruptions.

-• Every new user must follow the steps outlined in Instructions to access the Employer Portal to set up access.
+- Each new user must follow the steps outlined in How to access the Employer Portal to set up access.

-• Employers are responsible for maintaining and updating their details and authorised users.
+- Employers are responsible for keeping their organisation’s details and authorised users up to date.

 For further information and instructions, refer to:

-• Every new user must take the above steps to set up access.
+Every new user must follow the required steps to set up their access to the Employer Portal.

-• myID is an Australian government approved digital identity authoriser, protecting users' personal information, and the security of data within our system.
+myID is a government-approved digital identity service.
+It helps protect your personal information and ensures the security of data in our system.

 Need to access multiple ABNs in a corporate structure?